Engaging HRSA-Supported Health Centers

 The Biden-Harris Administration is committed to ensuring our nation's underserved communities and those disproportionately affected by COVID-19 have equitable access to FDA-authorized or approved COVID-19 treatments, such as oral antiviral treatments.

 HRSA, in partnership with HHS partners, launched a program to directly allocate a limited supply of several oral antiviral treatments for the outpatient treatment of mild to moderate COVID-19 to select HRSA-supported health centers.
 The federal government secured a supply of these medications for distribution to the U.S. population following the issuance of Emergency Use Authorizations from the FDA.

 This program supplements state/jurisdictional allocations and aims to ensure equitable access by providing an additional supply directly to HRSA-supported health centers.

 Health Center Selections

-The program began incrementally at approximately 200 select health centers that have pharmacy capacity and specialize in caring for particularly underserved and disproportionately affected populations (e.g., serve a significant number of people experiencing homelessness, migratory/seasonal agricultural workers, residents of public housing, people 65 and older, and those with limited English proficiency), or which have reported significant COVID-19 testing activity in the biweekly Health Center COVID-19 Survey.
+The program began incrementally at approximately 200 select health centers that have pharmacy capacity and specialize in caring for particularly underserved and disproportionately affected populations (e.g., serve a significant number of people experiencing homelessness, migratory/seasonal agricultural workers, residents of public housing, people 65 or older, and those with limited English proficiency), or which have reported significant COVID-19 testing activity in the biweekly Health Center COVID-19 Survey.

 Technical Assistance Resources